Theology: History of academic discipline

 In the early medieval period, most new universities were founded from pre-existing schools, usually when these schools were deemed to have become primarily sites of higher education.
 Many historians state that universities and cathedral schools were a continuation of the interest in learning promoted by monasteries.
-Christian theological learning was, therefore, a component in these institutions, as was the study of Church or Canon law: universities played an important role in training people for ecclesiastical offices, in helping the church pursue the clarification and defence of its teaching, and in supporting the legal rights of the church over against secular rulers.
+Christian theological learning was, therefore, a component in these institutions, as was the study of church or canon law: universities played an important role in training people for ecclesiastical offices, in helping the church pursue the clarification and defence of its teaching, and in supporting the legal rights of the church over against secular rulers.
 At such universities, theological study was initially closely tied to the life of faith and of the church: it fed, and was fed by, practices of preaching, prayer and celebration of the Mass.
+Many of the first European universities, such as the University of Paris (established c.
+1150), the University of Oxford (c.
+1096), and the University of Bologna (1088), were founded primarily to educate clergy and focused initially on theological studies, with faculties in philosophy, law, and medicine developing later.
+Theology was traditionally regarded as the "queen of the sciences", with philosophy often described as its "handmaiden" due to its guiding role in the search for ultimate truth.

-During the High Middle Ages, theology was the ultimate subject at universities, being named "The Queen of the Sciences" and served as the capstone to the Trivium and Quadrivium that young men were expected to study.
+During the High Middle Ages, theology was the ultimate subject at universities, being named "The Queen of the Sciences".
+It served as the capstone to the Trivium and Quadrivium that young men were expected to study.
 This meant that the other subjects (including philosophy) existed primarily to help with theological thought.